 One of the things we will look at are your Ratios.
 You have two of them, a front-end ratio and a back-end ratio.
 The front-end ratio compares your total projected house payment against your monthly gross income.
 The back-end ratio compares your total debt, including your projected house payment against your gross income.

-Generally speaking, most lenders look for a front end ratio of 28% - 31%.
-Since most first time buyers gravitate to FHA insured mortgages with their low 3.5% down-payment requirement, we'll use the FHA required front-end ratio of 31% in our example.
-That means, total projected housing expense, including principal and interest on the mortgage, real estate taxes, homeowner's insurance and mortgage insurance should be in the neighborhood of 31% of your gross monthly income.
-So, if you are making $60,000 a year ($5,000 a month), your total housing expense should be in the neighborhood of $1,550.
+Generally speaking, most lenders look for a front end ratio of 29% - 33%.
+Since most first time buyers gravitate to FHA insured mortgages with their low 3.5% down-payment requirement, we'll use the FHA required front-end ratio of 33% in our example.
+That means, total projected housing expense, including principal and interest on the mortgage, real estate taxes, HOA dues, homeowner's insurance and mortgage insurance should be in the neighborhood of 33% of your gross monthly income.
+So, if you are making $60,000 a year ($5,000 a month), your total housing expense should be in the neighborhood of $1,650.
 How might that break down?

 Today's FHA 30 year fixed rate mortgages are running in the neighborhood of 4.5%.
 So, let's see what kind of payment we'd get with minimum down on a $225,000 house.
 I'll use the FHA mortgage calculator at whatsmypayment.com:

 You can see I 'guesstimated' real estate taxes at $1,800 a year and homeowners insurance at $650.
-With those parameters, you can see I'm a little above the $1,550 target my 31% front end ratio set.
-But this is where professional help comes in.
+With those parameters, you can see I'm within the $1,650 target my 33% front end ratio set.
+But even if it had been slightly over this is where professional help comes in.
 We know dozens of loan products that can take the same set of parameters and yield a lower payment or extend your qualifying ability.
-If you do the 31% exercise on your own, please understand that you're just getting a beginning, and very rough estimate of your purchasing ability.
+If you do the 33% exercise on your own, please understand that you're just getting a beginning, and very rough estimate of your purchasing ability.

 Honestly, the back-end ratio stymies more first time buyers than the front-end ratio.
 Sometimes it's a big payment on a sharp car that breaks the ratio or too much credit card debt.
 The thing is, it is often possible to work with debt to bring it in line so that a mortgage can be obtained.
 Often paying off just one credit card can make a huge difference in your ability to qualify.
 Again, professional help is the way to go here, and at GreatNest, we have it in abundance.

-Use the 31% and 43% FHA ratio guidelines to get a feel for your mortgage-ability.
-Use the various mortgage calculators available online, including those at whatsmypayment.com, bankrate.com and at our preferred lender McLean Mortgage to fine tune your understanding.
+Use the 33% and 43% FHA ratio guidelines to get a feel for your mortgage-ability.
+Use the various mortgage calculators available online, including those at whatsmypayment.com, bankrate.com and at our preferred lender Caliber Home Loans to fine tune your understanding.
 But please don't take what any automated system tells you to be the absolute truth.
 Qualifying for a mortgage is a very human experience and it takes knowledgeable and creative humans to really find a great mortgage: one you can qualify for and with which you will be comfortable.